aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/charts/get-worksheet-of-the-chart/_index.md

 {{% alert color="primary" %}}

-Sometimes, you want to access a worksheet from a chart's reference.
-Aspose.Cells provides the [**Chart.Worksheet**](https://reference.aspose.com/cells/net/aspose.cells.charts/chart/properties/worksheet) property which returns the reference of the worksheet that contains the chart.
+Sometimes you want to access a worksheet from a chart's reference.
+Aspose.Cells provides the [**Chart.Worksheet**](https://reference.aspose.com/cells/net/aspose.cells.charts/chart/properties/worksheet) property, which returns the reference to the worksheet that contains the chart.

 {{% /alert %}}